1997 Central European flood: Fatalities and damages

 Wrocław, Poland.
 July 1997.
 Flooding aftermath.
 Podwale Street near Krasińskiego, Dąbrowskiego and Komuny Paryskiej St. crossing.
 Left side of photo – town moat.

 The flood caused the deaths of 114 people (56 in Poland, 50 in the Czech Republic) and material damages estimated at $4.5 billion (3.8 billion euros in the Czech Republic and Poland and 330 million euros in Germany).

 In Poland, it is estimated that 7,000 people lost all of their possessions.
 9,000 private businesses were affected and 680,000 houses were damaged or destroyed.
-The flood also damaged 843 schools (100 destroyed), 4,000 bridges (45 destroyed), 14,400 km of roads and 2,000 km of railways.
-In total, 665,835 hectares were affected in Poland (an estimated 2% of total Polish territory).
+The flood also damaged 843 schools (100 destroyed), 4,000 bridges (45 destroyed), 14400 km of roads and 2000 km of railways.
+In total, 665835 ha were affected in Poland (an estimated 2% of total Polish territory).
 The losses were estimated at 7.4-11.3 billion Polish zlotys (or US$2.3–3.5 billion at the 1997 levels).
 The historic town of Kłodzko sustained damages equivalent to 50 years of its annual budget.

 In the Czech Republic, 2,151 flats and 48 bridges were destroyed.
 538 villages and towns were affected.
 The losses were estimated at 63 billion Czech crowns.
 The town of Troubky was most severely affected.

 In Germany there were no fatalities.